 Prior to joining Chambers as a junior barrister, Gretta was a Judges' Clerk at the Court of Appeal of New Zealand.
 Gretta has a particular interest in public and private international law, as well as company and securities law, commercial equity, and administrative law.

 Jason graduated with an LLB(Hons)/BA (History) from the University of Otago, where he was also a tutor at the Law Faculty.
-He was admitted to the bar in October 2014.

 Before joining Chambers as a Junior Barrister, Jason worked at top-tier firm in the banking and finance area, focusing in particular on securities regulation.
 He then spent a year as a lawyer at the Serious Fraud Office.
 Jason is interested in all areas of litigation and dispute resolution, with a special interest in criminal and regulatory law, equity, insolvency and contract.